statsml/Equiv-FCL-CONVL/README.md

 ```

 ## Python files

+Test the equivalence of convolutional operation and matrix multplication, type `python equivalence.py` in the terminal

 ```
   * equivalence.py          # test the equivalence of convolutional operation and matrix multplication, type `python equivalence.py` in the terminal